wodxumingxu/ottomator-agents/pydantic-github-agent/studio-integration-version/pydantic_ai_github_agent/README.md

 - `cli.py`: Command-line interface for interacting with the agent
 - `requirements.txt`: Project dependencies

-## Live Agent Studio Version

-If you're interested in seeing how this agent is implemented in the Live Agent Studio, check out the `studio-integration-version` directory.
-This contains the production version of the agent that runs on the platform.

 ## Error Handling

 The agent includes built-in retries for API calls and proper error handling for: